chrome-fox-mcc-03/todo-server/README.md

 **Show One Todo Item**
 ----
-Show one todo item from database, according to id.
+Show one todo item from database, according to item's ID.
 * **URL**

     /todos/:id